chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter1.md

 Other common categories of tokens include **Alphanum** for alphanumeric sequences, **Symbol** for non-alphanumeric symbols, and **Strlit** for string literals.

-Please remember that there is a difference between *token* and *terminal symbol*: a relationship must be established between the two with one of the *terminal* declarations.
+Please remember that there is a difference between *token* and *terminal symbol*: a relationship must be established between the two with a *valueterminal* declaration.

 Each of token categories carries `str` slices with the same lifetime as the input source, which can be defined with a `lifetime` declaration in the grammar.